 You’ll find Lake Windermere in the Columbia Valley between the Rocky Mountains to the east and the Purcell Mountains to the west.
-It is the winter home of the Lake Windermere Whiteway, a recently declared Guinness World Record holder with the title as the longest naturally frozen skating trail in the world with 29.8 km of cleared ice.
+It is the winter home of the Lake Windermere Whiteway, a Guinness World Record holder since 2014.
+It holds the title as the longest naturally frozen skating trail in the world with 29.8 km of cleared ice.

-It’s worth the winter drive through Kootenay National Park just to enjoy the activities on the Lake Windermere Whiteway.
+It’s worth the winter drive to Invermere through Kootenay National Parkjust to enjoy the activities on the Lake Windermere Whiteway.
 Spend a weekend to take advantage of the exceptional skating and cross-country skiing.
 There is also fat tire biking if you’re interested.

 Lake Windermere Whiteway – the longest natural frozen ice skating rink in the world

-A 6 m wide path of ice is cleared around the circumference of the lake.
-When they started back in 2008, only a 15 km loop was cleared.
+A 6-metre wide path of ice is cleared around the circumference of Lake Windermere.
+When they started back in 2008, only a 15-kilometre loop was cleared.
 Now it’s the whole lake and it’s officially 29.8 km (18.5 miles) long.
 The snow is moved to one side of the cleared ice – and it’s that snow that becomes the base for skiing.
 The snow is track-set but there’s also enough room for skate skiers.

 You can do short or long loops on skates and skis and you can even bring the dog.
 On a sunny day, the view of the mountains from the lake is outstanding.
 Skaters and skiers in great shape can knock off the full loop in about two hours.

-In recent years in early winter some people have been treated to mirror smooth ice, so clear that you could see fish swimming below.
+In some years in early winter, skating enthusiasts have been treated to mirror-smooth ice, so clear that you could see fish swimming below.

-Mountain biking is also permitted on Lake Windermere, but because of the wind chill, it’s a good idea to bring extra face protection.
+Fat biking is also permitted on Lake Windermere, but because of the wind chill, it’s a good idea to bring extra face protection.
 Carry an insulated water bottle and throw a few protein bars in an inside pocket so you don’t break a tooth.

 Cars and trucks are also allowed to drive on the lake, but they are forbidden from using the Whiteway.
 It appears that ice fishing is popular but only at the northern end of the lake.

-- Invermere is located 275 kilometres west of Calgary and 17 kilometres south of Radium Hot Springs (a perfect place for a soak after your workout.)
+Invermere is located 275 kilometres west of Calgary and 17 kilometres south of Radium Hot Springs (a perfect place for a soak after your workout.)
 It is also close to Fairmont Natural Hot Springs.

 The season varies from year to year, so the opening dates do too.
 Typically, you can access the Whiteway from late December until early March.
 The Whiteway is not lit at night but in theory, it’s open 24 hours a day.
 It would be fun to skate or cross-country ski under the light of a full moon!